Astro-Kosmic/Partiel_Git_Github_PEREZ_Lucas_ESGI_2/readme.md

 ## Current State
 The calculator interface is fully displayed in the browser.
 Buttons are clickable and detected using JavaScript event listeners.
 The calculator now supports addition between two numbers using the "+" operator.
+It's fonctionnal.

 No calculation logic has been implemented yet.